pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 The result is then stored in a different `CSIStoragePool` object for each identified pool, with a `NodeTopology` that selects the right nodes via their labels.

+Drivers that don't support topology can use `--enable-capacity=global-ephemeral`, `--enable-capacity=global-persistent` and/or `--enable-capacity=global-fallback`.
+Those are similar to their `topology-*` counterparts but without identifying pools and thus without `GetCapacityRequest.accessible_topology` The resulting `CSIStoragePool` objects then have neither `Nodes` nor `NodeSelector` set and thus apply to all nodes in the cluster.

 #### CSIStoragePool lifecycle